Kopaonik: Serbia's Top Ski & Spa Resort

 The name tells you the mountain’s older story.
 Kopaonik comes from the Serbian kopati, “to dig”, because for centuries this was mining country.
 In the Middle Ages it was the main mining region of the Serbian state, worked for silver, lead and iron, and it was once known as the “Silver Mountain”.
 The pits are long closed, but the name stuck.

 Above the old mines, the mountain is now protected as Kopaonik National Park, established in 1981 and covering about 120 square kilometres.
-It is a genuine biodiversity hotspot: something like 1,600 plant species grow here, of which roughly 200 are found nowhere else on Kopaonik’s scale, a concentration of endemic highland plants that puts the range among the most important in the Balkans.
+It’s a genuine biodiversity hotspot: something like 1,600 plant species grow here, of which roughly 200 are found nowhere else on Kopaonik’s scale, a concentration of endemic highland plants that puts the range among the most important in the Balkans.
 That protected status is the backdrop to everything you do here, on skis or on foot.

 Skiing: Serbia’s biggest and highest resort

 For most visitors, Kopaonik means winter.
-It is comfortably the largest ski area in the country, with around 55 kilometres of marked alpine pistes served by roughly 26 lifts, plus cross-country trails on the plateau.
+It’s comfortably the largest ski area in the country, with around 55 kilometres of marked alpine pistes served by roughly 22 lifts, plus cross-country trails on the plateau.
 The runs are spread across a friendly range of difficulty: a bit more than half are easy blue slopes, about a third are intermediate reds, and only a small share are genuinely difficult black runs.
 That mix is why Kopaonik has a reputation as a good place to learn or to ski as a family, rather than a resort built for experts.

 The vertical is modest but real: the lifts run from a base around 1,060 metres up to the 2,017-metre top, a drop of just under a thousand metres.
 The season normally runs from early December to early April, and Kopaonik has a useful trump card here, the reason locals call it the “sunny mountain”: it averages around 200 sunny days a year, so you get a lot of bright, blue-sky skiing rather than the grey murk that dogs some ranges.
 Snow is helped along by snowmaking on the main runs, but this is still a southern European mountain, so it pays to check current conditions before booking a ski week around fixed dates.